youtube/doorman/doc/configuration.md

 ### Algorithm.learning_mode_duration (int64)

 The duration of the Doorman server's learning mode for this resource.
 Please see the page on "How it Works" for information about the learning mode.
-Unless you totally know what you are doing you should probably leave this field unspecified.
+Unless you totes know what you are doing you should probably leave this field unspecified.

 ### Algorithm.NamedParameter.name and Algorithm.NamedParameter.value (string)